tshepang/blog/content/floss-i-use-a-lot.md

 ### miscellaneous tools

 - **apt**: Debian package management
-- **apt-cacher-ng**: avoids the need to re-fetch Debian packages when needed for additional installs, which helps speed things up, especially for poor connections
 - **head** and **tail**: included in GNU coreutils suite of tools
 - **OpenSSH**: duh!
 - [Sudo]: another duh!